Armokthespideroverlord/Remnants-of-the-Protectorate/README.md

 __UPDATE__
 - Add changes to the protectoratetrivia and easprotectorate codices.
 - Add a way for Envoys on planets to defend themselves.
+- Make anvil specific alts for the armor sets and shield, ensure that they're for the replicator.

 __MOD SUPPORT__
 - Scripted SAIL